MB-29/differentiable-planning/README.md

 ## Results

 Scripts reproducing our experiments are provided in the directory `experiments`.
-Here are our results
+Here are our results.

 ![Different criteria](results/legend.png )
 ![Different criteria](results/oracles.png )
 ![Estimation at long time](results/long_time.png )